 Accidental hypothermia generally results from unanticipated exposure in an inadequately prepared person; examples include inadequate shelter for a homeless person, someone caught in a winter storm or motor vehicle accident, or an outdoor sport enthusiast caught off guard by the elements.
 Intentional hypothermia is an induced state generally directed at neuroprotection after an at-risk situation (usually after cardiac arrest, see Therapeutic Hypothermia).
 Primary hypothermia is due to environmental exposure, with no underlying medical condition causing disruption of temperature regulation.
 Secondary hypothermia is low body temperature resulting from a medical illness lowering the temperature set-point.

 Many patients have recovered from severe hypothermia, so early recognition and prompt initiation of optimal treatment is paramount.
+See Treating Hypothermia: What You Need to Know, a Critical Images slideshow, to help recognize the signs of hypothermia as well as the best approach for hypothermic patients.

 Systemic hypothermia may also be accompanied by localized cold injury (see Emergent Management of Frostbite).
 See the image below.